ynych/nebula-web-docker/README.md

     git clone git@github.com:vesoft-inc/nebula-web-docker.git
     ```

-2. (Optional) To start Studio for Nebula Graph v1.x, change to the `nebula-web-docker` directory.
+2. Change the directory:
+   - For Nebula Graph v2.0.0, run `cd nebula-web-docker/v2`.
+   - For Nebula Graph v1.x, run `cd nebula-web-docker`.

+3. Pull the docker image of Studio.

     ```bash
-    cd nebula-web-docker
-    ```

-3. (Optional) To start Studio for Nebula Graph v2.0.0, change to the `nebula-web-docker/v2` directory.

-    ```bash
-    cd nebula-web-docker/v2
-    ```

-4. Pull the docker image of Studio.

-    ```bash
     docker-compose pull
     ```

-5. Build and start Docker-based Studio. `-d` is specified to run the containers in the background.
+4. Build and start Docker-based Studio. `-d` is specified to run the containers in the background.

     ```bash
     docker-compose up -d